waii-ai/waii-sdk-js/README.md

 - `params` (required): An object containing the query generation request parameters.

   - `search_context` (optional): An array of `SearchContext` objects that specify the database, schema, and table names to consider during query generation.
+The system will automatically pick the needed objects, if this field is ommitted all the objects in the database will be considered (that's the common case).
-  - `tweak_history` (optional): An array of `Tweak` objects that provide additional information for query generation, such as SQL or ASK statements.
+  - `tweak_history` (optional): An array of `Tweak` objects that provide additional information for query generation.
+This is to interactively update a query.
+The Tweaks are the previous asks and response queries and these will be refined with the new ask.
-  - `ask` (optional): A string containing the ASK statement for the query generation.
+  - `ask` (optional): A string containing the english language statement for the query generation.
+Can we a question or a description of the requested result.
   - `uuid` (optional): A unique identifier for the query.
-  - `dialect` (optional): The dialect of the query.
+  - `dialect` (optional): The dialect of the query: Snowflake, or PostgreSQL.
   - `parent_uuid` (optional): The parent query's unique identifier.
+This is for interactive sessions and refers to the UUID from the previous interaction.

 - `signal` (optional): An AbortSignal object for aborting the request.